 Headline finding Detail What is being done about this finding Organisation(s) Some older end-point assessment plans could provide greater detail and clarity to allow EPAOs to develop high quality, authentic and consistent end-point assessment.
 EQA providers have worked with EPAOs to provide clarity and interpretation of unclear assessment plans, and in some cases the Institute has approved a time-limited dispensation to the plan.
 The Institute is taking this forward through a process of revisions, and also through route reviews.
 These processes allow us the opportunity to work with employers, EPAOs and EQA providers to bring all end-point assessment plans up to the standard of the very best.
 The Institute Grading, in the specific context of an assessment of occupational competence defined by employers, is not well understood by all trailblazers and EPAOs and needs to improve.
 There is a risk that grading is applied inconsistently or unfairly.
 Development of robust assessment materials, assessor training and internal quality assurance by EPAOs will help to mitigate this, as well as strengthening the stock of extant assessment plans The Institute has strengthened the development of grading content in assessment plans.
 EQA providers continue to monitor the development and delivery of end-point assessment in regard to grading.
 EQA providers have provided and continue to provide support and challenge to EPAOs in developing and testing their assessment materials and internal quality assurance processes.
 EQA delivery also allows us to monitor how grades are distributed within and across standards and EPAOs.
 The Institute EQA providers Most EQA providers report that reasonable adjustments work well.
-However, reasonable adjustments are not uniformly understood by EPAOs and this needs to improve.
-Not all EPAOs have strong reasonable adjustment processes in place and this is an area that is often identified as a shortcoming in readiness checks.
-EQA providers have then provided support to EPAOs, and most believe that delivery is well-managed and fair.
-The incidence of reasonable adjustments in end-point assessment appears relatively low.
-The Institute has produced guidance on the implementation of reasonable adjustments in apprenticeships.
-EQA providers continue to provide support and guidance to EPAOs where this is identified as a problem at readiness check stage.
-The Institute EQA providers
+However, reasonable adjustments are not uniformly understood by EPAOs and this needs to improve. reasonable justments work well. often identified as a shortcoming in readiness checks.
+EQA providers have then provided support to EPAOs, and most believe that The Institute EQA providers

 Headline finding Detail What is being done about this finding Organisation(s) The degree to which apprentices have been prepared for end-point assessment and know what to expect is too variable.
 Some apprentices are well prepared for their assessment by training provider, employer and EPAO.
 They have been signed off as competent by their employer following a robust gateway check and understand what to expect from the assessment and how to perform in it.
 Others have had little preparation and, in some cases, there is little evidence that their employers have engaged in a meaningful gateway process.
 The Institute is working on a series of easy-to-use guides to demystify different assessment methods and assessment plans, and help apprentices feel more prepared for their assessment.
-We are also supporting the ESFA's work to improve the prestige of end- point assessment.
+We are also supporting the ESFA's work to improve the prestige of end-point assessment.
 The Institute ESFA The best EPAOs see themselves as learning organisations and have strong internal quality assurance processes and practices.
 EPAOs that seek to learn from their delivery and from feedback from customers including apprentices have generally performed well.
 Internal quality assurance processes are variable with some very strong and very weak practice.
 Not all EPAOs have adapted fully to the delivery model of end-point assessment EQA providers have undertaken a range of activities to support EPA delivery on specific standards and across groups of standards, bringing EPAOs together in sector-based forums.
 We expect this to continue to be an important facet of EQA delivery EQA providers